tomrowicki/instructions-capture-service/README.md

 ## REST request:

 Postman collection, along with the source files available in the "files" directory contained in this repo.
+These files need to be attached to the BODY of the request under the key "file" - in "Post JSON file" and "Post CSV file" respectively.

 # Automatic testing

-Due to time constraints, only two integration test suites are present.
-InstructionsCaptureApplicationTests makes sure the service starts without issues.

-CanonicalTradeKafkaIntegrationTest tests the whole process, intitiated by publishing a trade instruction message via the Kafka source topic.
+CanonicalTradeKafkaIntegrationTest tests the whole process, initiated by publishing a trade instruction message via the Kafka source topic.
 It uses Spring Boot profile to properly setup embedded Kafka connections.

+TradeTransformerTest contains a suite of unit tests targeted at the Canonical -> Platform model transformation process.